Bhoomika1611/Deep-Learning/README.md

-# 🧠 Deep Learning Repository
+# 🧠 Deep Learning (Beginner to Practical)

-This repository contains my learning journey and practical implementations of **Deep Learning** concepts.
-It includes theory, code examples, and real-world projects using popular frameworks like TensorFlow and PyTorch.
+This repository contains my journey of learning **Deep Learning from basics to real-world projects**, with clear implementations and hands-on practice.

----

-## 🚀 About Deep Learning
+## 🚀 What You'll Find

-Deep Learning is a subset of Machine Learning that uses **Artificial Neural Networks** to model and solve complex problems such as image recognition, natural language processing, and speech recognition.

----

-## 📂 Repository Structure
+* Simple and beginner-friendly implementations
+* Neural Networks (ANN, CNN)
+* Practical projects like Digit Recognition
+* Clean and well-structured code

+## 💡 Goal

+To build strong fundamentals and apply deep learning concepts to real-world problems.

+## 🛠️ Tech Stack

+Python • TensorFlow • PyTorch • NumPy • Pandas

+## 📌 Note

+This repository is part of my preparation for **placements and interviews**, focusing on practical understanding over theory.

+⭐ Star this repo if you find it helpful!